 What suburb do you live in?
 Provide us with your experience of the March 2022 Flood event 4 Bilpin - work in Windsor Manager of Recovery Support Services, based in Windsor 5 Lower Portland We have two vehicles we have not been able to drive for over a year because roads are still so bad from last March flood.
 How long is it going to take now?
 Do I get a tilt tray to get the cars out and relocate them somewhere else or what about Hawkesbury Council cover the registration and insurance for the years we are not able to use these vehicles.
 Sorry not interested in how many kilometers of roads you need to look after as been hearing that for decades and no improvement just grand standing.
-Should have merged with Hills LGA if you guys cannot manage the LGA 9 Operate an Irrigation business in Windsor and a Turf farm at Cornwallis The flood of 2022 was a metre higher in Windsor compared to 2021 and hence this year we had 1/2 metre of water through our shop in Mileham Street Windsor.
+Should have merged with Hills LGA if you guys cannot manage the LGA ω Operate an Irrigation business in Windsor and a Turf farm at Cornwallis The flood of 2022 was a metre higher in Windsor compared to 2021 and hence this year we had 1/2 metre of water through our shop in Mileham Street Windsor.
 The RFS were great as they helped us wash out our shop floor.
-The RFS were great as they helped us wash out our shop floor.
-The RFS contacted me in regards to our furf farm which was totally under water and we had 2 metres of water through our sheds.
-We cleared the rubbish out of the sheds and as much equipment as we could and they came in and hosed out 4 of our machinery sheds which is something we could not do as quickly or efficiently as we had no power for pumps.
+The RFS were great as they helped us wash out our shop floor sheets will be RFS contacted me in regards to our furf farm which was totally under water and we had 2 metres of water through our sheets.
+We cleared the rubbish out of the sheds and as much equipment as we could and they came in and hosed out 4 of our machinery sheds which is something ecould not do as quickly or efficiently as we had no power for pumps.
 They were great.
 The wash away of the Flood Gate pipe at Cornwallis is of major concern to us.
 This has gone from a minor problem from the first flood in 2020 to a big problem after the second flood of 2021 to a major problem now and a gorge through the river bank following the flood earlier this month in 2022.
 My concern as exclaimed at the Cornwallis Community meeting yesterday is that remediation is not happening fast enough and each time we get a flood the wash out gets larger.
 The gorge has gone from 40 metres wide to about 130 metres wide and 23 of the concrete pipes which were delivered in May 2021 are now in the river.
-I understand the processes need to be carried out but threlve months later we are in a worse position.
-The next really big issue if we get another flood which is highly probable due to La Nina is that the river will cut a new course through the Cornwallis Lowlands and isolate and possibly destroy parts of our farms and the Sever Treathent Plant at the RAAF base which would have to be built back to the island if we have a farm left.
-The cost of building a bridge would be astonishing, so the cost of doing very little in the past twelve months is a lot bigger than anyone can imagine.
-This work needs to be accelerated very quickly.
-No PFAS studies or Acid Sulphate soil studies need to be done as there are no trees there.
-The ecology has been washed away.
-So get a new design do
+Lunderstand the processes need to be carried out but twelve months later we are in a worse position.
+The next really big issue if we get another flood which is highly probable due to La Nina is that the river will cut a new course through the Cornwallis Lowlands and isolate and possibly destroy parts of our farms and the SAF base which would make it inoperable and the base may have to shut down.
+The cost of building a bridge would be enormous and a bridge would have to be built back to the island if we have a farm left.
+The cost of building a bridge would be enormous and the cost to Hawkesbury Council for a class action against then for loss of crops and land would be astonishing, so the cost of doing very little in the past twelve months is a lot bigger than any